Buda Castle is the centerpiece of Budapest Castle District and has historical monuments, Museums, and stunning views all around.

 The locals refer to this tiny Museum as Aranysas Patika Muzeum.

-Some of the interesting (some would use the word ‘creepy!’) items on display here are dried bats and tiny crocodiles in jars, herbs used for curing, etc.
+Some of the interesting items on display here (some would use the word ‘creepy!’) are dried bats and tiny crocodiles in jars, herbs used for curing, etc.

 Open hours: The Pharmacy Museum opens at 10.30 am and closes at 6 pm from Tuesday to Sunday.
 It remains closed on Mondays.

-Entry Tickets: The Pharmacy Museum’s adult ticket costs 800 Ft (€2.5).
-Kids younger than six years enter for free.
+Entry Tickets: The Pharmacy Museum’s adult ticket (26+ years) costs HUF 800 (€2.1).

 Museum of Telephones